Learning Partial Equivariances from Data: Abstract

 \section{Abstract}

-Group equivariant Convolutional Neural Networks (G-CNNs) constrain features to respect the chosen symmetries, and lead to better generalization when these symmetries appear in the data.
-However, if the chosen symmetries are not present, group equivariant architectures lead to overly constrained models and worse performance.
-Frequently, the distribution of the data can be better represented by a subset of a group than by the group as a whole, e.g., rotations in $[-90^{\circ}, 90^{\circ}]$.
+Group Convolutional Neural Networks (G-CNNs) constrain learned features to respect the symmetries in the selected group, and lead to better generalization when these symmetries appear in the data.
+If this is not the case, however, equivariance leads to overly constrained models and worse performance.
+Frequently, transformations occurring in data can be better represented by a subset of a group than by a group as a whole, e.g., rotations in $[-90^{\circ}, 90^{\circ}]$.
 In such cases, a model that respects equivariance \textit{partially} is better suited to represent the data.
-Moreover, relevant symmetries may differ for low and high-level features, e.g., edge orientations in a face, and face poses relative to the camera.
-As a result, the optimal level of equivariance may differ per layer.
-In this work, we introduce \textit{Partial G-CNNs}: a family of equivariant networks able to learn partial and full equivariances from data at every layer end-to-end.
-Partial G-CNNs retain full equivariance whenever beneficial, e.g., for rotated MNIST, but are able to restrict it whenever it becomes harmful, e.g., for 6~/~9 or natural image classification.
-Partial G-CNNs perform on par with G-CNNs when full equivariance is necessary, and outperform them otherwise.
-Our method is applicable to discrete groups, continuous groups and combinations thereof.
+In addition, relevant transformations may differ for low and high-level features.
+For instance, full rotation equivariance is useful to describe edge orientations in a face, but partial rotation equivariance is better suited to describe face poses relative to the camera.
+In other words, the optimal level of equivariance may differ per layer.
+In this work, we introduce \textit{Partial G-CNNs}: G-CNNs able to learn layer-wise levels of partial and full equivariance to discrete, continuous groups and combinations thereof as part of training.
+Partial G-CNNs retain full equivariance when beneficial, e.g., for rotated MNIST, but adjust it whenever it becomes harmful, e.g., for classification of 6~/~9 digits or natural images.
+We empirically show that partial G-CNNs pair G-CNNs when full equivariance is advantageous, and outperform them otherwise.\footnote{Our code is publicly available at \href{https://github.com/merlresearch/partial_gcnn}{\texttt{github.com/merlresearch/partial\_gcnn}}.}